tarlepp/symfony-flex-backend/doc/USAGE_CHECKLIST.md

 * [ ] Check that [README.md](../README.md) contains only things related to your
       application.
 * [ ] Update [composer.json](../composer.json) to match with your application.
-      Below you see the points that you should check/update;
+      Below you see the parts that you should check/update;
     * [ ] Common properties; `name`, `description`, `keywords`, `homapage`,
           `version`, `license`, `authors`, `support.issues` and
           `extra.projectTitle`